tamiopia/alx-pre_course/0x01-git/README.md

-i know my self i will be the COE of the room one day
+ know my self i will be the COE of the room one day